patilgayatri22/patilgayatri22/README.md

 ---

-### ✨ “🤝 Driven to explore how data and AI can make everyday systems smarter— open to collaborations in ML, GenAI, and AI-driven innovation!”
+### ✨ “Driven to explore how data and AI can make everyday systems smarter— open to collaborations in ML, GenAI, and AI-driven innovation!”